Skip To Main Content

 CSUB Acting Director of Athletics Sarah Tuohy had this to say about the class of 2026: “The CSUB Athletics Hall of Fame is a living testament to the greatness this university has produced, and this year's class adds another remarkable chapter to that story.
 These honorees exemplify the pride, perseverance, and excellence that define `Runner Athletics, and their legacies will continue to inspire student-athletes for years to come.
 It is an honor to celebrate them and the enduring impact they have had on our program.”

-Live on KBAK-CBS and FOX 58, Sports Director Greg Kerr will be announcing one member of the 2026 class every night, June 15-19.
-The first two members of the class are the 1975-76 Wrestling Team and Head Coach Joe Seay (Wrestling).
+Live on KBAK-CBS and FOX 58, Sports Director Greg Kerr announced one member of the 2026 class every night, June 14-19.
+The class includes the 1975-76 Wrestling Team, Head Coach Joe Seay (Wrestling), Head Coach Ernest “Ernie” Maglischo, and student-athletes April Burton (Women’s Track & Field), Kebu Stewart (Men’s Basketball), and Gyasi Zardes (Men’s Soccer).

 The Class of 2026 will be formally recognized during the annual Hall of Fame Induction Ceremony, set for Saturday, September 26.
 Tickets for the induction ceremony will go on sale soon.
 For sponsorship opportunities and other inquiries, please contact the CSUB Athletics Department at athletics@csub.edu.